arturddantas/arturddantas/README.md

 ### About me

 <br>Hi, my name is Artur and I am a graduate student of International Relations at [São Paulo State University](https://www.international.unesp.br/).</br>
-I like beach 🏖️, dogs 🐶,  videogames 🎮, and to play guitar 🎸.
+I like the beach 🏖️, dogs 🐶,  videogames 🎮, and to play guitar 🎸.

 -----